 Pick an industry that your ideal client is most often in and find a speaker or event around that.
 You could also broaden that definition and promote business by bringing in local entrepreneurs to give advice to some of your customers.

 Imagine something like having a “5 Mistakes I Made When Building My Tech Company” event!
 That would be super cool, and you could pair that with a business loan discount rate/information to encourage people to take action.

-This takes a bit more expertise, but using Facebook and Adwords ads can be a great way to boost memberships.
-The idea to draw a funnel that starts with answering a problem your potential customer has, and leading them to your solution.
+This takes a bit more expertise, but using Facebook and Google Ads can be a great way to boost memberships.
+The idea is to draw a funnel that starts with answering a problem your potential customer has, and leading them to your solution.

 Following a similar entrepreneurial example, you could educate people on how to raise funds and target people interested in entrepreneurship before eventually leading them to your business financing page.

 Pick a charity in town, preferably one with universal support like helping teachers or a local animal shelter, and either help with their events in return for exposure or use this in tandem with other events to generate awareness for both you and the charity simultaneously.

 6. Host a cleanup or other charitable act